realumhelp/Creality-K1-and-K1-Max_wiki/OrcaSlicer.md

-I made a printer profile for Creality K1 Max in OrcaSlicer.
+I made a printer profile for Creality K1 and K1 Max in OrcaSlicer.

 <img width="1000" alt="Capture d’écran 2023-08-04 à 02 07 23" src="https://github.com/Guilouz/Creality-K1-and-K1-Max/assets/12702322/2a33c5a7-b9a9-4644-adb1-6f6957c7b332">